qskateboard/skateware-lang/README.md

       ```

 4. **Add Your Translations**
-    - Create a new header file for your language in the `include` directory, following the naming convention `LOCALIZATION_<LANGUAGE_CODE>.h`.
+    - Create a new cpp file for your language, following the naming convention `localization_<language_code>.cpp`.
     - Define the translation function and the respective translations as shown in the example below.

 ### Example Configuration File (C++)